 Troughton however ensured the characters longevity by being both different, yet the same to Hartnell.

-Whilst Troughton played the Doctor in a completely different way to his predecessor on the surface he never went too far in changing him.
-He still seemed even with his many differences as being believable as the same character as Hartnell.
+Still whilst Troughton played the Doctor in a completely different way to his predecessor on the surface, he never went too far in changing his core character.

 Troughton followed the template Hartnell had laid down with his performance.
-His Doctor didn’t tell us his real name and everything he had done before leaving Gallifrey, nor did he suddenly carry a gun with him everywhere or behave in a way that we could never imagine Hartnell behaving in a million ways.
+His Doctor didn’t tell us his real name or everything about himself, nor did he suddenly carry a gun with him everywhere, or behave in a way that we could never imagine Hartnell behaving in a million ways.

 Thus Troughton really established in what ways the Doctor could be different and in what ways he must remain the same.
 He laid the foundations for how regeneration should always be portrayed.